-The park itself includes an historic cottage, 2 acres of gardens, water lilies, and brilliant peacocks who roam the grounds, while the neighboring preserve includes a wildlife habitat and walking trails.
+The park itself includes a historic cottage, two acres of gardens, water lilies, and brilliant peacocks who roam the grounds, while the neighboring preserve includes a wildlife habitat and walking trails.

 Educational Fun: The park offers a great page of educational resources including a suggested tour, a printable plant map, and several nature hunt worksheets.
 Check out the fun educational resources here.

 Mayfield Park and Preserve is beautiful gem tucked away in central Austin.
 With its acres of shaded walking trails, picnic area, tranquil gardens, and brilliant peacocks roaming the grounds, the park is a peaceful way to spend a few hours right in the heart of the city.